IntManear/Quantitative-Analysis-of-Indian-Stocks/README.md

 These notbooks give a breif idea behind the Quantitative Analysis of Stocks done in the industry.
 When you're comfortable with these concepts, you can go ahead to do:

 1. Creating trading algorithms of your owm.
 Eg: Upstox in India offers AlgoLab service
-2. If you wannaa preactice further.
-I'd reccomend you checking out a platform called "Quantopian", it does a great job by providing your data as well as working environment.
+2. If you wanna preactice further.
+I'd recommend you check out a platform called "Quantopian", it does a great job by providing your data as well as working environment.
 3. Freelancing to create Quantitative models.

 ... and the list goes on.